 A slump crusher is an enviable character.
-Their ability to challenge their own self-sabotaging ways, to rise from the fall and come out on top are what all good feel-good movies are made of.
-And I decided that I want some of that in my life.
+Their ability to challenge their own self-sabotaging ways, and to rise from the fall to come out on top are what all feel-good movies are made of.
+Recently I decided that I want some of that in my life.
 I want to be the fallen victim tuned hero (let's just say turned Wonder Woman!)
 Yup, sign me up for some of that please.

 So here I am, back at blogging, sharing, pontificating, whatever you want to call it and hoping I'm at least a little better at it than before.
 It's been awhile since you've seen me, but here I am, giving it another go because I won't quit.
 I simply refuse to go away.

 Nooooooow granted, I wasn't always this excited, jacked-up, or remotely upbeat and this focused.
 Nosiree.
 I was in a murky slump.
 A funk, a state of mind, enduring an insufferable and seemingly never-ending conversation I had with myself (Why do I feel so blah?
 Why can't I get it together and turn my business around?
 Why am I so crabby with my kids?
 Why am I yelling so much?
 Why am I taking all of this for granted?)
 Oh Lord the channel wasn't changing, my focus more powerful than ever.
 It was a slump-alicious-fest that I catered to because at that point the slump felt easier (and safer) than the work that needed to be done in order to get out of it.
 (Sound all too creepily familiar??)

 We all crash into our slumps sooner or later and when the cosmics collide, it's at those moments when you think you simply can't succeed, and that it's all too much.
 Aaaaaaaaaand that's when you finally have to make the move from 'crash-victim' to 'crush-hero'!
 And that's what I did (well, am doing.
 Currently.
 Right now.
 In this space with you very fine people :)